 The Main Library offers two desktop video magnifiers.
 These state-of-the-art tabletop machines allow you to slide a book, letter, magazine or newspaper under a magnifier and project it to a 19-inch viewing screen.
 One machine is on the second floor near the Research Desk and one on the ground floor near the newspapers.

 All library computers are equipped with Jaws assistive technology software that can read text to you.
 You may bring your own headphones, or purchase a set in the Information Commons, at cost.
 Windows will also allow you to magnify text on the computer screen.

-The Main Library offers the use of a Braille embosser, the Braille Blazer, for our vision impaired patrons.
-The Braille Blazer and accompanying computer software allows you to print quality Braille documents.
+The Main Library offers the use of a Braille embosser, the Braille Cyclone, for our vision impaired patrons.
+The Braille Cyclone and accompanying computer software allows you to print quality Braille documents.
 This machine is for the exclusive use by, or in service of, our vision-impaired patrons.
-The Braille Blazer is located in the Fuller Room, near the Information Commons.
+The Braille Cycloneis located in the Fuller Room, near the Information Commons.
 You may reserve a two-hour block, up to twenty-four hours in advance in person or by calling the Information Commons at 617-349-4425.
-If no one is waiting, you may continue to use the Braille Embosser in two-hour increments.
+If no one is waiting, you may continue to use the Braille Cyclone in two-hour increments.
 Printing is free.
 The Cambridge Public Library is grateful to the Cambridge Commission for Disability for their generous support of this service.
-The Braille embosser is currently out of order (11/20/15).

 The Boston Public Library has a Braille embosser.
 Find out more here.

 The American Library Association recognizes that “libraries play a catalytic role in the lives of people with disabilities by facilitating their full participation in society.
 Libraries should use strategies based upon the principles of universal design to ensure that library policy, resources and services meet the needs of all people.”